osrf/gazebo_tutorials/hydra_gzjs_pub/tutorial.md

 # Introduction

 Hydra publisher using GazeboJs and node-sixense modules.
-It publishes the controllers' data over the `~/hydra` gazebo topic.
+It publishes the hydra messages over the `~/hydra` gazebo topic.
 Similar tutorial cand be found [here](http://www.gazebosim.org/tutorials?tut=hydra&cat=user_input).
 The main difference being that the later requires gazebo being installed from source.

 ## Project setup